isaldarriaga/directory-tree/README.md

   -V, --version            output the version number -f, --input-file <path>  path to the file with commands.
 Overwrites the COMMAND_VALID_01 environment variable. (default:
                            "./__tests__/Command/files/valid/01.txt")
-  -s, --setupFiles <jest>  allow jest to dotenv/config.
-You dont need to pass this argument -h, --help               display help for command
+  -s, --setupFiles <jest>  allow jest to load dotenv/config file.
+You don't need to edit this argument -h, --help               display help for command

 ```